 Yaida graduated magna cum laude from Denison University with a B.A. in Political Science and Spanish.
 Yaida received her Juris Doctorate from the Howard University School of Law, in Washington D.C.

-In her free time, Yaida writes music and occasionally records and performs.
+In her free time, Yaida leads book clubs, writes music, and occasionally records and performs.